 How is sangria best served?

-Sangria is best served when you’ve let it sit for more than 6 hours to overnight in the refrigerator.
+Sangria is best served when you’ve let it sit for more than 6 hours, or overnight in the refrigerator.
 The resting period allows the fruits to infuse with the liquid balancing the sweetness and the alcoholic taste.
 This step results in an extra juicy flavor.

 What fruits should you put in a sangria?